 10.4.
 The minimum team size is five (5) participants.
-All team members do not have to be present at the Annual Student Conference Chem-E-Car CompetitionTM; however, all are encouraged to attend, if possible.
+All team members do not have to be present at the Annual Student Conference Chem-E-Car Competition®; however, all are encouraged to attend, if possible.
+During the performance competition, only five (5) team members are allowed in the pit area at once.
+Team members can be swapped out during the competition, but only 5 are allowed in the area at a time.

 10.5.
-All team members and the faculty advisor MUST have completed the required safety training as outlined in the Chem-E-Car CompetitionTM Safety Rules.
+All team members and the faculty advisor MUST have completed the required safety training as outlined in the Chem-E-Car Competition® Safety Rules.

 10.6.
-All student chapters that are competing in the Annual Student Conference Competition must have submitted a Student Chapters Annual Report online to AIChE following the submission deadline.
+All student chapter teams that are competing in the Regional Conference Competitions and the Annual Student Conference Competition must have submitted a Student Chapter Annual Report online to AIChE following the submission deadline.
+If your Student Chapter failed to submit an Annual Report in the previous year, then the Student Chapter Chem-E-Car Team will not be permitted to compete.